 It goes something like this…

-“Dear God, if you get me out of this high, I promise to never eat another THC gummy again!”
+“Dear God, if you let me come down from this high, I promise to never eat another edible again!”

 Fortunately, there are several ways to recover from edibles.
 But, the bounce back to baseline might not be as quick as you want.